Govt approves 4th 'positive indigenisation list' of sub-systems to promote domestic defence industry | Law-Order

 - India

-The defence ministry has approved a fresh list of 928 components and subsystems which will only be procured from domestic industry after a ban on their import kicks in under a staggered timeline of around five-and-a-half years.
+The defence ministry has approved a fresh list of 928 components and subsystems which will only be procured from the domestic industry after a ban on their import kicks in under a staggered time-line of around five-and-half years.

-The ministry on Sunday said the aim of the move is in sync with the government's overall aim to promote 'Aatmanirbharta' (self-reliance) in defence production.
+The ministry on Sunday said the aim of the move is in sync with the government's overall aim to promote 'Atmanirbharta' (self-reliance) in defence production.

 It is the fourth such ''positive indigenisation list (PIL)'' comprising line replacement units, sub-systems and components used for various military platforms, equipment and weapons.